We look at a niche of automotive design.

 In life, I consider a Ford a perfectly good car to own.
 But is a Ford a suitable car for a hearse?
 Coleman-Milne having been building funeral vehicles on a variety of Ford bases for decades, going back to Zodiac days.
 The last time I looked they were using Australian Ford Falcons, but now I see that their newly released model is the Norwood, based on the One-Ford Mondeo, and available in standard and Classic forms.
 They also do a Mercedes E Class hearse and will do new conversions onto a secondhand Rolls Royce Silver Spur or equivalent Bentley base.

 Wilcox Limousines, whose entry level hearses are Vauxhall Insignia based, move up through Volvo S80 to Jaguar-based hearses.
 Back in 2013, it was the sight of a new X351 XJ hearse that caused me to write the short piece I mentioned at the start.
 Although the X300 based vehicle my father travelled in looked fine, I wondered whether the styling of today’s vehicles actually suited the traditional hearse shape.
 I also wondered at the time, though not in print, how easy it was to convert the XJ’s aluminium architecture to a hearse.
-Now I know, since Wilcox have a really good video showing what they do.
+Now I know, since Wilcox have a really good video on YouTube showing what they do.

 The thing that irks me about some conversions is that they retain the roofline of the doner car within the side view, as in the standard Coleman-Milne Norwood.
 I recognised this as a cost-saving measure, which I’m sure it is, but it is also presented by the makers as giving it more modern, sleeker lines.
 Do customers seek sleekness under these circumstances?